panva/jose/docs/interfaces/_jwe_general_decrypt_.generaldecryptgetkey.md

-# Interface: JWTDecryptGetKey
+# Interface: GeneralDecryptGetKey

-Interface for JWT Decryption dynamic key resolution.
+Interface for General JWE Decryption dynamic key resolution.
 No token components have been verified at the time of this function call.

 ## Callable